nbrest/kamehouse/docker-setup.md

 ## Stopping the container

+Use the script `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-stop-kamehouse.sh -p demo`

-Check the running containers with the command:
+Or check the running containers with the command:

 ```
 docker container list